 b) "mobility registration updating" and the UE is in NB-N1 mode;

-the AMF may provide a new allowed NSSAI to the UE in the REGISTRATION ACCEPT message.
+the AMF may provide a new allowed NSSAI, or a pending NSSAI, or both a new allowed NSSAI and a pending NSSAI to the UE in the REGISTRATION ACCEPT message.
+Additionally, if all the S-NSSAIs of the new allowed NSSAI require NSSAA, the REGISTRATION ACCEPT message shall include the "NSSAA to be performed" indicator set to "Network slice-specific authentication and authorization is to be performed" in the 5GS registration result IE of the REGISTRATION ACCEPT message.

 If the REGISTRATION ACCEPT message contains the Network slicing indication IE with the Network slicing subscription change indication set to "Network slicing subscription changed", the UE shall delete the network slicing information for each and every PLMN except for the current PLMN as specified in subclause 4.6.2.2.